valerieniloinsigh31/footnote-app/README.md

 ## LUCIDCHARTS

--When considering how to start designing the models for FootNote, the Lucidchart Entity Relationship Diagrams and the workflow, I also implemented the aforementioned agile methodology and MOSCOW prioritisation.
+- When considering how to start designing the models for FootNote, the Lucidchart Entity Relationship Diagrams and the workflow, I also implemented the aforementioned agile methodology and MOSCOW prioritisation.
 I considered what was realistic with time being the primary constraint.
 Additionally, I considered which aspects of the app were considered to be ‘Must Have’ features and accordingly were of absolute importance to adjust the fields in the model to suit this.
--I considered the MOSCOW categorisation of the features when designing the models.
+- I considered the MOSCOW categorisation of the features when designing the models.
--The blog walkthrough and Kanban board feature assisted me in thinking about what features I would include in project four and how to go about implementing these/dividing these into sections that I could apply in a structured manner and what needed to be prioritised at different points.
+- The blog walkthrough and Kanban board feature assisted me in thinking about what features I would include in project four and how to go about implementing these/dividing these into sections that I could apply in a structured manner and what needed to be prioritised at different points.
 The Kanban board is an excellent time management tool.
--Inspired by the walkthrough projects (Django ‘to do’ app for CRUD functionality as well as the blog walkthrough), I planned on having the design for the model classes neatly planned and laid out in tabular format in  Lucidchart, which would help me to formulate the structure of the models in my own head when designing the code for the app:
+- Inspired by the walkthrough projects (Django ‘to do’ app for CRUD functionality as well as the blog walkthrough), I planned on having the design for the model classes neatly planned and laid out in tabular format in  Lucidchart, which would help me to formulate the structure of the models in my own head when designing the code for the app:
-When designing the models, I delved deeply into the tutorials and suggested readings inserted, referenced on the LMS to try to ensure that I had a good level of Django/the Django structure prior to writing/designing the models:
+- When designing the models, I delved deeply into the tutorials and suggested readings inserted, referenced on the LMS to try to ensure that I had a good level of Django/the Django structure prior to writing/designing the models:

- -My understanding of Django:
+## My understanding of Django:
-Django, as per most python frameworks follows a model-view-template structure:
-<b>Model-View-Template</b>
-<b>Model</b>
+<b>Model-View-Template Structure</b>
+- Model
  The models are based on object relational mapping.
-The models contain essential fields of the data.
+They contain essential fields of the data.
 Each model maps to a single table.
 Django contains implicit functionality, hiding the plumbing (it is not explicit, all of the details are not transparent on the surface)
-<b>View</b>
+- View
 The views contains logic, it is the controller of the app.
 The view defines the business logic that links the html templates with the defined models.
-<b>Template</b>
+- Template
 The HTML templates are the user interface.
-The templates impact the presentation layer- how info is displayed to the user.
+The templates impact the presentation layer- how the information is displayed to the user.
 The HTML files should be filled with designer-friendly syntax for rendering information to be presented to user.

 The business logic (contained in the views) should be separated from the presentation logic(contained in the HTML files.)

  Separation of concerns is a core concept/feature of Django.
-Django was initially used for newspaper functionality, which contributed (I imagine) to the emphasis on separation of concerns; separating different features of projects into different apps, separating the test files from what the files they are testing (e.g. adding a test_views.py file) and having a separate test file for each type of testing (e.g. test_views.py and then separately, test_models.py and separately test_forms.py).
+Django was initially used for newspaper functionality (as discussed in a CI Webinar), which contributed (I imagine) to the emphasis on separation of concerns; separating different features of projects into different apps, separating the test files from what the files they are testing (e.g. adding a test_views.py file) and having a separate test file for each type of testing (e.g. test_views.py and then separately, test_models.py and separately test_forms.py).
 I certainly tried to accommodate this trend/approach.
 I maintained separate files as necessary, separate test files and also separate apps.
 For example, I created a separate app for the Medley page despite it only being one model, to be inkeeping with the Django separation of concerns approach.

 ## What is expected of the developer with regard to Django?:
 With Django, the designers are assumed to be comfortable with HTML and Javascript code.
 The syntax is embedded within the HTML files, which is subsequently used to inject data into the webpage.
 In summary, with Django, the focus is on being implicit and hiding the plumbing (which goes against the usual Python approach of better to see something).
-The Django approach is to offer enough functionality (branching and looping) to allow us to make gooey decisions.
+The Django approach is to offer enough functionality (branching and looping) to allow us to make 'gooey' decisions.
  Django certainly supports the DRY (Don’t Repeat Yourself) approach to ‘lazy’ (😉) developers.
-Code need not be rewritten as the foundation html, the ‘base.html’ file can be extended into other files with {% extends base.html %} with additional slices of specific, page specific code splice in (e.g. {% extra title%})
-Routing between different templates to avoid duplicating/repeating code...extends %%
+Code need not be rewritten as the foundation html, the ‘base.html’ file can be extended into other files with {% extends base.html %} with additional slices of specific, page specific code splice in (e.g. {% extra title%}) Django allows the user to route between different templates to avoid duplicating/repeating code.
 Base.html is the premise and other html files used, %% block quotes slotted into base.html file.
 Base.html file extended.

 With Django, I focussed on convention over configuration, wherein I only specified the unconventional aspect and tried to draw the conventional aspects in directly from the Django framework (e.g. django_countries).

 If the developer wishes to stray from convention, explicit code needs to be added.

- Views-function based versus class-based views:
+Views:
-As per the blog walkthrough, I used class-based views but I did also include a number of views which are solely definition based (e.g.)
+As per the blog walkthrough, I used class-based views but I did also include a number of views which are solely definition based (e.g. function based views)

 The class based views allowed me to use code that is reusable and that inherits from one another.
 'Generic views' (built in Django feature) used, batteries included philosophy of Django.

 Connecting cloudinary, used cloudinary for image storage and for quick urls.
 Due to some syncing issues between Heroku and Cloudinary, also installed whitenoise to circumvent having any syncing problems.

-Package=plugs into code already written (use as much/little as possible)

-I summary the Django framework was extremely useful and time-saving, the code is already written, plugged app specific code into it.
+I summary the Django framework was extremely useful and time-saving, the code is already written, for the developer to plug specific code into it.
 The django framework provided the basic structure and I customized within reason.

 <b>Class Models</b>
-Class-based models defined within models.py file and additional definitions included within those models.(specifications)

 The two models in the footnote app have been derived from the blog walkthrough project but customised accordingly and tailored code to suit my project; 'Idea' model and the 'FootNote' model.